cavo789/blog/blog/2024/03/19/vbs-auto-update/index.md

 Someone download it his computer and enjoy using it.

-By adding to it a new *autoupdate* function, each time the script will be started, first, a connection to Github will be made, download the script from there and a check will be made if the downloaded version is different and, if so, the script will be overridden.
+By adding to it a new *auto-update* function, each time the script will be started, first, a connection to Github will be made, download the script from there and a check will be made if the downloaded version is different and, if so, the script will be overridden.

 Here is the content of such function: